Jean Callahan, Esq., MSW

 Director of Finance and Administration

 Jerry Antonatos has been a CUNY staff member since 1988.
-Prior to joining Brookdale in 2006, Jerry was Director of Finance for the Research and Evaluation Center at John Jay College of Criminal Justice.
-He has also held various finance positions within the Research Foundation of CUNY.
-Jerry’s longstanding contacts within CUNY and deep knowledge of the University’s systems make him a valuable addition to Brookdale.
+Prior to joining Brookdale in 2006, Jerry was Director of Finance for the Research and Evaluation Center at John Jay College of Criminal Justice, and before that, held various finance positions within the Research Foundation of CUNY.
+His longstanding contacts within CUNY and deep knowledge of the University’s systems make him a valuable member of the Brookdale team.

 Vicki Lynn Bryan, MEd